{user_name}

 5. Right to object and removal option

-IX.
-Web analytics by Matomo (formerly PIWIK)
+VIII.
+Web analysis by Matomo (formerly PIWIK)

 1. Scope of processing of personal data